samlaubscher/Bristol-Blackbook/README.md

 ### Add or Edit Work Pages

 To add a work to the database, users will be presented a page will multiple dropdown menus and text boxes.
 The artist name dropdown will be taking options from the Artists collection.
 The style dropdown will be taking options from the Styles collection, and the types dropdown will be taking options from the Types collection.
 Users can then input a year painted and finally an image URL.
-When editing a work, these fields will be autofilled with the current data binded to that object.
+When editing a work, these fields will be autofilled with the current data bound to that object.

 <div align="center">
 <img src="static\images\readme\wireframes\add-edit-work.jpg" alt="Wireframe 1" width="500">